SeanWrightSec/marketing-fud/README.md

 * **We take your security seriously**: This phrase is most often associated with a breach notification.
 Most often it carries the perception that these are merely words, attempting to downplay a bad situation.
 This is equivalent of the phrase "It's not you, it's me", being mentioned during a relationship breakup.
 Also you uttering these words during a breach notification, explaining how you've lost my data.
 Not exactly a ringing endorsement for how well you take my security.

 ## Moar FUD
 * **Bulletproof authentication**: Bulletproof glass?
 Sure!
 Bulletproof vest?
 Certainly!
-Bulketproof authentication?
+Bulletproof authentication?
 I'm still trying to work that one out, since authentication typically doesn't involve any firearms (to the best of my knowledge).